 - Knowing what your legislator is doing and how he or she is voting.
 Thank them when they support your position with their votes and advise them when their vote harms your company or the construction industry.

 Also be sure to keep ABC up to date.
-Send a brief description of your meeting to ABC Grassroots Coordinator, highlighting the issues discussed and comments made by your legislator.
+Send a brief description of your meeting to ABC National's Grassroots Manager, highlighting the issues discussed and comments made by your legislator.
 This will enable ABC to reinforce your views when meeting with the legislator and his or her staff members in Washington, D.C.

 Hosting an event at which your legislator can meet and talk with a group of ABC members is an easy and often successful way to create a lasting impression and relationship.
 Though it may sound intimidating at first, organizing a meeting is very simple and can be done in a variety of settings—luncheons, dinners, informal coffee hours, etc.

 Here are some tips for scheduling an event: